Ubuntu Shell

 • Group ID (GID): Every user also has their own group id in the /etc/group file.

 Now that you understand the basic workings of the useradd command, the adduser command will be a lot easier for you to understand.
-But still, we talk about some differences between them.
+But still, we will talk about some differences between them.

-Difference Between Useradd and Adduser Commands?
+What Is the Difference Between UserAdd and Adduser Commands?

 That is an important question to know.
 The main difference between useradd and adduser is that the useradd command just creates the user in your Linux system, while the adduser command also creates a user but also sets up user home directories and other functionalities and also asks for information related to the user such as a password, full name, location, etc. at the time of creation.

-Note: Some distributions don’t provide the adduser command; in that case, we have to use the core useradd command to create a new user.
+Some distributions don’t provide the adduser command; in that case, we have to use the core useradd command to create a new user.
 On which we are mostly going to focus.

-Another important component to know is that the useradd command is binary compiled with the system.
+Another important component to know is that the useradd command is binary-compiled with the system.
 But adduser is the Perl script that utilizes the useradd command in the backend.

 Difference Between Useradd and Adduser Commands

-The adduser command is more user friendly and interactive than the useradd command, but in terms of its core value, there is no difference in what one can or cannot do.
+The adduser command is more user-friendly and interactive than the useradd command, but in terms of its core value, there is no difference in what one can or cannot do.

 Today, you will learn basic to advanced ways to create a new user account in Linux with practical examples using the useradd command.